hoaproject/Stream/README.md

-a WebSocket, a stringbuffer, any stream you have defined… Consequently, this event can be used in very different manner for various scenario, like logging things, closing related resources, firing another events… There is no rule.
+a WebSocket, a stringbuffer, any stream you have defined… Consequently, this event can be used in very different manner for various scenario, like logging things, closing related resources, firing another event… There is no rule.
 The observed stream is still opened, and can theoritically still be used.

 This event is fired when calling the `Hoa\Stream\Stream::close`